Manchester United 3-0 Stoke City

 Second Half ends, Manchester United 3, Stoke City 0.

-Attempt missed.
-Paul Pogba (Manchester United) right footed shot from outside the box is too high from a direct free kick.

-Scott McTominay (Manchester United) wins a free kick in the attacking half.
+Chris Smalling (Manchester United) wins a free kick in the defensive half.

 Substitution